 - Montego Bay and Kingston, Jamaica

-In addition to WestJet's booking requirements for travel, the following destinations have strict import regulations.
-Prior authorization for your service or specialty dog must be arranged well in advance of travel for flights to or from:
+In addition to WestJet's booking requirements for travel, the following destinations have very strict import regulations.
+Prior authorization must be arranged well in advance of travel for flights to or from:

 - Antigua: contact The Veterinary and Live Stock Division.